How to Make Money as a Kid

 Learning how to make money as a kid is a right of passage that every adult has gone through.
 The siren call of video games, gas money, makeup, or candy is enough to make the most strong-willed kid pick up a side hustle to earn some cash.

-So how do you help your kids earn cash?
+So how do you help your kids earn cash (say, like, making a $100 fast)?
 Start by talking to them about their likes and dislikes, and what their expectations are for a job.
 Next, there are several guidelines to help find ways for your kids to earn money:

 Suggest jobs based on their age.
 The younger the kid, the closer to your home you’ll most likely want them.
 Find jobs that they can do for your household or a close friend or family member.